paradisepilot/statistics/projects/StatCan/californiaAna44/README.txt

 -  Its goal is to serve as a viable starting point for Statistics Canada colleagues who wish to experiment with Python-based machine learning tools or to prototype Python-based machine learning solutions.
--  californiaAna44 contains a single master program called MASTER.py, which in turns executes code contained in a collection of supporting Python modules.
-Execution of MASTER.py executes an entire generic regression (supervised machine learning with continuous response variable) workflow on a small embedded publically downloadable data set.
+-  californiaAna44 contains a single master program called MASTER.py, which in turn executes code contained in a collection of supporting Python modules.
+Execution of MASTER.py executes an entire generic regression (supervised machine learning with continuous response variable) workflow on a small embedded publicly downloadable data set.
    The workflow is composed of the following steps: visualization, preprocessing, training (including hyperparameter tuning via cross validation where applicable) and testing.
 -  The workflow implemented in californiaAna44 is based on Chapter 2 of the following book: